zjunlp/LookAheadTuning/README.md

 Please note that the `input_file` parameters used here should point to the paths generated as `save_path` from steps 2, 3, and 4 in `Vanilla_FT.sh` during the training and inference process.

-Utility: Calculate the utility using the specified metrics:
+Utility Assessment: Calculate the utility using the specified metrics:

 ```
 python eval/calculate_utility.py rouge1 --input_file <path>